GopalJSingh/IntroToGitHub/README.md

 # IntroToGitHub
-A demo to how to use GitHub
+A demo on how to use GitHub